learlab/cfa-transformers/README.md

 # Finetuning Transformers Methods Showcase

 This repository contains code associated with a manuscript in progress.
-The goal of this project is to showcase the applied linguistics research applications of an emerging method known as finetuning transformers.
-This technique allows researchers to train highly effective models using a relatively small amount of labeled text samples.
-The models can then apply labels to unlabeled text samples, frequently with an accuracy that approaches that of a trained human rater.
+The goal of this project is to assess the validity of finetuned transformers for language proficiency assessment.

+1. Transformer model development code is organized under `/src` (Python)
+2. Statistical analysis is under `/factor-analysis` (R)

 ## Using this repository